Healthy Homes Assessment Woolwich

 What We Do

-As building inspectors, we deal with all the issues that come with expert home Inspections.
-We are here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we take on all elements that come with professional home inspects.
+We are there to make sure that you make the best decision when buying your next home.

-We consider your investment to be a serious one We will conduct detailed examinations to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the enjoyable aspects of buying or owning a home.
+We are serious about your investment, and undertake detailed examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun parts of purchasing or owning a home.

-We specialise in a variety of solutions to make sure that you are fully aware of the state of any property that you might be considering buying or selling and also other solutions.
+We specialise in a range of services to make sure you are completely aware of the state of any property you might be looking to purchase or sell along with other services.

-With our systemised approach to your property inspection and the most up-to-date software technology including digital photos imbedded into the report, you can actually see any issues that may be identified.
-With our detailed report, it is not surprising that we have so many clients who recommend our service to family members and acquaintances.
+With our systemised approach to your inspection of your home and the latest software technology that incorporates digital images into the reports, you are able to actually see any issues that may be discovered.
+Thanks to our detailed reporting it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.

 Highly Trained & Insured Inspection Experts